drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	@ppi_alg exploits the most parallelisable aspects of the point insertion @ripiflip_alg, which are the point insertion, for which only one triangle is involved in at a time, and the flipping operation, which can be parallised but some book keeping needs to be taken care of in order for conflicting flip to not be performed.
-With a large point set this parallelization allows for a massively algorithm as a large number of point insertions and flips can be performed in parallel.
+With a large point set this parallelisation allows for a massively algorithm as a large number of point insertions and flips can be performed in parallel.
 Flipping conflicts can happen when two different configurations of neighbouring triangles want to flip and these two configurations share a triangle, as illustrated in @parallel_flip_img.

-=== Constructing the super traingle
+=== Constructing the super triangle

 	In order to be able to begin our DT algorithm, a _supertriangle_ needs to be constructed.
 This needs to be done only once throughout the duration of the algorithm.
 Two routines in this algorithm